Recorder (musical instrument): Use in schools

+Recorders are also relatively easy to play at a basic level because sound production needs only breath, and pitch is primarily determined by fingering (although excessive breath pressure will tend to drive the pitch sharp).

+Most Japanese students are taught to play the recorder.

 Recorder ensembles

 The recorder is a very social instrument.
 Many recorder players participate in large groups or in one-to-a-part chamber groups, and there is a wide variety of music for such groupings including many modern works.
 Groups of different sized instruments help to compensate for the limited note range of the individual instruments.
 Four part arrangements with a soprano, alto, tenor and bass part played on the corresponding recorders are common, although more complex arrangements with multiple parts for each instrument and parts for lower and higher instruments may also be regularly encountered.
+A recorder carved from a carrot is a regular instrument in the London Vegetable Orchestra.